Documentary photography

 Documentary photography usually refers to a popular form of photography used to chronicle events or environments both significant and relevant to history and historical events as well as everyday life.
 It is typically undertaken as professional photojournalism, or real life reportage, but it may also be an amateur, artistic, or academic pursuit.
+Social documentary photography aims to draw the public's attention to social issues or to the life of underprivileged people.